-Canary Wharf Limited is an English Limited Company registered at One Canada Square, Canary Wharf, London, E14 5AB.
+Canary Wharf Limited is a company limited by shares incorpororated in the UK under the Companies Act 2006 and registered in England and Wales at One Canada Square, Canary Wharf, London, E14 5AB.

 The nature of the company's operations and its principal activities are set out in the Strategic Report.